-This simple, protein packed Kidney Bean Salad with Lemon & Parsley is filled with texture & bright, refreshing, zesty flavours.
-Perfect for a healthy, light lunch or as a side!
+This simple, protein packed Kidney Bean Salad with Lemon & Parsley is filled with texture & bright, fresh, zesty flavours.
+Perfect for a healthy, light lunch or tasty side!

-This protein packed salad is loaded with kidney beans, chickpeas, cucumber, sweet onion and parsley and is finished off with a lovely drizzle of lemony, garlicky dressing.
+This very easy to make, zippy and fresh, protein packed Kidney Bean Salad is loaded with kidney beans, chickpeas, cucumber, sweet onion and parsley.

 This is why I am loving this Kidney Bean Salad: